Revenue and Features Editor, Co-host of Content Lab, 15+ Years of Writing and Teaching Experience

 If you’re heading into a website redesign, you want to know exactly what you’ll expect to spend to get the site you need.

-If one agency is offering a traditional redesign and launch, there’s a good chance it will appear cheaper than the growth-driven design model (GDD) utilized by IMPACT, but that initial sticker shock will quickly wear off when you realize exactly what you’re paying for and what you’re getting.
+If one agency is offering a traditional redesign and launch, there’s a good chance it will appear cheaper than the growth-driven design model (GDD), but that initial sticker shock will quickly wear off when you realize exactly what you’re paying for and what you’re getting.

 Growth-driven design in practice